 UK PM's fiancée urges more shops to ban coconut products from monkey labour

 Symonds, a conservationist, was responding to a report in the Telegraph newspaper that highlighted the use of pigtailed macaques taken from the wild in Thailand and used on farms to scurry up trees and harvest coconuts.
-The report cited an investigation by the animal rights organization Peta Asia.
+The report cited an investigation by the animal rights organisation PETA Asia.

 Walmart-owned Asda said it was removing Aroy-D and Chaokoh branded products from sale while it investigated the report with its suppliers.
 "We expect our suppliers to uphold the highest production standards at all times and we will not tolerate any forms of animal abuse in our supply chain," it said in a statement.